 Outline impact to service users, partners, other Council services and staff:

-It is anticipated that the cut would be found through the vacancies in the service, the continued use of video conferencing and a greater integration with the wider Early Help service.
+It is anticipated that the cut would be found through the existing vacancies in the service and a greater integration with the wider Early Help service.
 There should not be an impact on families.
-If this is not possible a review of the wider programme, in particular the universal aspects of the service might be needed.